 Skógafoss is one of the biggest waterfalls in the country with a drop of 60m.
 Curiously, the cliffs it pours out of actually used to be the coastline, but since that time the sea has receded, so the fall is now 5km from the ocean.
 Legend has it that the first Viking settler in the area hid treasure behind the waterfall; I would have gone to look for it but in winter you can’t go behind it because it’s too icy and dangerous.

-Skógafoss is right next to the southern ring road – you can see it as you drive past.
+Skógafoss is right next to the southern ring road and is easily added to any Iceland road trip itinerary.
 During my time in Iceland I went past it four times and stopped twice.
 On the second occasion, towards the end of the day, I made the effort to climb the stairs up to the top of the waterfall and was rewarded with this stunning view.

 Hraunfossar and Barnafoss